POETSII/pstack/docs/engines.md

 ### Distributed Simulations

 The above subsection described a scenario where a simulation job is picked up and processed by a single engine.
-Point 2 described how messages are sent and received from "external devices" by relaying `stdin` and `fd3` through `socat` to Redis.
+Point 3 described how messages are sent and received from "external devices" by relaying `stdin` and `fd3` through `socat` to Redis.
 This in fact only relevant to distributed (multi-engine) simulations.

 #### Simulation Regions

-`pstack` supports distributed simulations by splitting POETS applications into multiple device subsets called **Regions** and assigning each to an engine.
+`pstack` supports distributed simulations by splitting POETS applications into multiple device subsets called **regions** and assigning each to an engine.
 An _external device_ is any device that doesn't belong to the engine's allocated region.